dagger/dagger/docs/getting-started/1200-local-dev.md

 ---
 slug: /1200/local-dev
-displayed_sidebar: "0.2"
+displayed_sidebar: '0.2'
 ---

+import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';
+import BrowserOnly from '@docusaurus/BrowserOnly';
+import DaggerVersionLatestReleased from '@site/src/components/DaggerVersionLatestReleased';

-# Build & run locally...then in CI
+# CI/CD in your local dev

 Everyone should be able to develop, test and run their application using a local pipeline.
 Having to commit & push in order to test a change slows down iteration.